Hornchurch tube station: Location

-London Buses routes 165, 193, 248, 252, 256, 370, 372 and school routes 646, 648 and 652 serve the station, providing connections to Collier Row, County Park Estate, Cranham, Lakeside Shopping Centre, Noak Hill, Queen's Hospital, Rainham, Romford and St George's Hospital.
+London Buses routes 165, 193, 248, 252, 256, 370, 372 and school routes 646, 648 and 652 serve the station, providing connections to Collier Row, County Park Estate, Cranham, Lakeside Shopping Centre, Noak Hill, Queen's Hospital, Rainham, Romford and St George's Park.

 Services

-The station is in London fare zone 6.
-The typical off-peak service from the station is twelve District line trains per hour to Upminster and twelve to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
-At peak periods the number of trains per hour increases to fifteen and some trains continue from Earl's Court to Wimbledon.
-Services towards central London operate from approximately 05:00 to 23:30 and services to Upminster operate from approximately 06:00 to 01:30.
-The journey time to Upminster is four minutes; to Barking is approximately 15 minutes, and to Tower Hill is approximately 40 minutes.
-The station has a ticket office that is open for eleven hours a week.
-During 2011 there were 1.98 million passenger entries and exits at the station, higher than the annual usage over the preceding two years, and typical for a suburban station.
+The station is managed by London Underground.
+It is in London fare zone 6.
+The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
+At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
+Services towards central London operate from approximately 05:00 to 23:45 and services to Upminster operate from approximately 06:00 to 01:30.
+The journey time to Upminster is approximately four minutes, to Barking 13 minutes and to Tower Hill in central London 36 minutes.
+With 1.62 million entries and exits in 2023, it ranked 235th busiest London Underground station.